What Is the Opioid Epidemic?

 Patients misusing prescription opioids is what led to the opioid epidemic.
 In the 1990s, medical professionals were assured that certain powerful prescription opioids were safe for patients to consume.
 Armed with this information, doctors prescribed the pharmaceuticals at greater rates.
 Doctors, however, underestimated the addictive power of the new medications.

 The situation is in its second decade.
 One of the reasons why the epidemic has lasted this long is because medical professionals were unaware of what was really happening.
 Today, thanks to advances in technology and the improved understanding of medical data, the medical field has a better grasp of the situation.
 They have also begun developing action plans in conjunction with state and local governments.

 These action plans include several options at the local and state levels.
-Private rehabilitation facilities that focus on helping those struggling with opioid addiction are also readily at the disposal of the public.
-To understand the evolution of the epidemic, the following covers some of the main points to consider.
+Private rehabilitation facilities that focus on helping those struggling with opioid addiction are also readily available the public.
+To understand the evolution of the epidemic, the following covers some main points to consider.

 What Are Opioids?

 The term “opioid” refers to a classification of pain-relieving drugs.
-The classification includes both prescription and illicit substances.
-They include:
+The classification includes both prescription and illicit substances:

 • Oxycodone (OxyContin®)

 • Hydrocodone (Vicodin®)

 The addictive side-effects of these opioids come from the way the chemical in the drugs interacts with the patient’s brain and nerves.
 Opioids create a sense of euphoria because the goal is to relieve pain.
 They work well when consumed as recommended by a doctor.
 However, when they are taken in larger doses or for longer periods of time, a patient can get themselves into a bad situation that leads to dependence.

 Cities, counties and towns have started to take a proactive approach to the epidemic.
 Government officials have noticed the deterioration of their geographic area that occurs when their residents fall into addiction.